pokemon0121/TextTwist/README.md

-- Simple Text Twist Game -
+- Simple Text Twist Game

 This game is based on a small dictionary, which maps certain letter combinations to the words that can be formed from the combination.

+- Implementation details

 Implemented using jQuery in front end code, php in back-end code, and AJAX is used to pass requests from front to back.